Ezequiel-Morena/LinkSage/README.md

 ### Data (`src/data/`)

 - **instantGamingLinks.ts**
   File containing the current giveaway links from Instant Gaming.
+If you want to add more links to raffles, modify this file

 ### Styles (`src/styles/`)